 These symptoms can't always be avoided (or even treated) but you can do your best to prevent them by reducing the amount of stress that you are under, how many hours of sleep you get each night and by consistently eating healthy.

-End stage Hashimoto's is characterized with complete thyroid gland failure and full blown symptoms of hypothyroidism.
+End-stage Hashimoto's is characterized by complete thyroid gland failure and full-blown symptoms of hypothyroidism.

 In this stage the thyroid is often identified as atrophic via ultrasound testing serum thyroid lab tests will show gross abnormalities.